-How much to use: 3 tbsp of aquafaba = 1 egg white
+How much to use: 3 tablespoon of aquafaba = 1 egg white

 Where to buy: Of course you can buy tins of chickpeas literally anywhere - hurray!

 Mashed banana is a great egg replacement for vegan baking and pancakes.
 A great way to use up bananas going brown - no waste around here, thank you!

 Louise and I actually don’t use mashed bananas so much as an egg replacement but it would works well in muffins and brownies, like our Fruity Vegan Coconut Muffins.

-How much to use: 3 tbsp mashed banana = 1 egg
+How much to use: 3 tablespoon mashed banana = 1 egg

 Where to buy: Anywhere!